 Master's students are required to complete eight classes (30-32 credits), which can be completed with one year of full-time study (three courses each in the fall and spring, and two courses over the summer).
 At least six of these courses must be taken within the history department, and students must maintain a "B" (3.0) average in their coursework to qualify for their degree.

-M.A. students are also required to complete either a research paper (40-60 pages), or a special project (with approval of the Director of Graduate Studies), which will be examined by two professors.
+M.A. students are also required to complete a research paper (40-60 pages), which will be examined by two professors.
+Each field of study has a different procedure for this final research paper.